Andi1shi/Thunderr_Analytical_Model/README.md

 ## References
 - Xhelaj, A., Burlando, M., Solari, G. (2020).
 A general-purpose analytical model for reconstructing the thunderstorm outflows of travelling downbursts immersed in ABL flows.
 Journal of Wind Engineering and Industrial Aerodynamics, 207, 104373.
-- Xhelaj, A., Burlando, M.: Application of metaheuristic optimization algorithms to evaluate the geometric and kinematic parameters of downbursts.
+- Xhelaj, A., Burlando, M. (2022): Application of metaheuristic optimization algorithms to evaluate the geometric and kinematic parameters of downbursts.
 Advances in Engineering Software.
-Volume 173, November 2022, 103203.
+Volume 173, 103203.